 REPORTING ON OUR PERFORMANCE

-We provide regular updates and information on the progress of our Ethical Trade and Environmental Sustainability Programme.
-We make public statements on certain commitments such as the Modern Slavery Act and share reports detailing the progress we are making in certain areas of our programme.
+We provide regular updates and information on the progress of our Ethical Trade and Environmental Sustainability Program.
+We make public statements on certain commitments such as the Modern Slavery Act and share reports detailing the progress we are making in certain areas of our program.
 These include how we are working towards particular commitments, and what steps we are taking to address a specific issue.
-Some reports are written in response to a group’s request for information, whilst others are more regular, such as our annual report to the Ethical Trading Initiative.
+Some reports are written in response to a group’s request for information, while others are more regular, such as our annual report to the Ethical Trading Initiative.